-Ever since Frank and I could remember, we have always wanted to own our own business - do something together as a joint venture.
+Ever since Frank and I could remember, we have always wanted to do something together as a joint venture.
 We have both grown up under African standards, we are hard workers, in Africa, if you dont work, you simply dont live.
 We have grown up with strong values, respecting our elders, always doing what we do to the best of our ability but with respect for others regardless of their situation.
 We are extremely competitive in nature - we actually compete against each other and neither of us like to lose.
 We have a mutual respect for one another - we believe in challenging ourselves.

 Moving to New Zealand was tough - we left all our family and friends behind and coming to a country we knew very little about.
 Our main reason for leaving was to give our first born the best opportunity in life we could afford to give him and subsequently our daughter.

 I have always loved working with people, I did a stint overseas looking after handicapped people, I have always had a strong affiliation with the health industry and truth be told, if I had the money I would give everything up to study nursing.
 But, I have found working with people through the real estate industry satisfying - and I say this with all sincerity.
 I genuinely love working with people - the total satisfaction you get when you are helping the older couples making their final move or helping the younger couples with their first home or just helping people move from A to B. Our biggest concern entering an industry such as this is the perception from the public - our friends and family.
 Let's face it, real estate does not have a good reputation and there have been some absolute misfits working in the industry.
 When the REINZ brought in regulations, I found that very good - a bit of study, experience, knowledge should add creditation to the industry and I believe it is important to be held accountable so regular licencing and training is a must.